krzemienski/awesome-from-stars/README.md

 * [DeskConnect/WFOAuth2](https://github.com/DeskConnect/WFOAuth2): A modern OAuth 2 library for macOS, iOS, tvOS and watchOS.
 * [zhw2590582/WFPlayer](https://github.com/zhw2590582/WFPlayer): :ocean: WFPlayer.js is an audio waveform generator
 * [palfrey/wharf](https://github.com/palfrey/wharf): Web UI for Dokku
+* [continuedev/what-llm-to-use](https://github.com/continuedev/what-llm-to-use): 👀 What LLM to use?
+A perspective from the DevAI space
 * [sbrshk/whatever](https://github.com/sbrshk/whatever): An unofficial Evernote desktop client for Linux
 * [ole/whats-new-in-swift-4-2](https://github.com/ole/whats-new-in-swift-4-2): An Xcode playground demonstrating the new features in in Swift 4.2.
 * [twostraws/whats-new-in-swift-5-0](https://github.com/twostraws/whats-new-in-swift-5-0): An Xcode playground that demonstrates the new features introduced in Swift 5.0.